zachfedor/cra-emotion-demo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Setup

+You only need to have `yarn` installed, although `npm` works in a pinch if you know the correlated commands.\
+Clone the repository, then open a terminal and `cd` to that directory where you'll be able to run the following scripts.

 ## Available Scripts

 In the project directory, you can run:

+### `yarn`

+Installs all the project dependencies listed in `package.json`.

 ### `yarn start`